 SPD shall be solid state, silicon avalanche diode circuitry for protection from overvoltages on 2 or 4 wire signal lines such as balanced pair telephone, metallic pair telephone, buried and overhead field cable, remote radio equipment, and control systems.
 Unit shall have an external ground lug or wire.
 Connect ground lug or wire to protected equipment grounding system with a No. 12 green insulated stranded ground wire as short as possible.

-Pins Protected: Pins 4, 5 on the RJ- 45 Interface; Pins 3, 4 on the RJ- 11 Interface
+Pins Protected: Pins 4, 5 on the RJ- 45 Interface; Pins 3, 4 on the RJ- 11 Interface.

-Clamping Voltage: 310 Volts in 500 nsec
+Clamping Voltage: 310 Volts in 500 nsec.

-Surge Capacity: 1500 Watts for 1 msec;
+Surge Capacity: 1500 Watts for 1 msec.

 Protection Mode:

-Common Mode Pins 4, 5 to shielding braid
+Common Mode Pins 4, 5 to shielding braid.

-Differential Mode Pins 4,5
+Differential Mode Pins 4,5.

-Shall be listed to UL497A Telco Specification
+Shall be listed to UL497A Telco Specification.

 Video 75 ohm coaxial cable